ycbai/daikon/README.md

 Licensed under the [Apache Licence v2](https://www.apache.org/licenses/LICENSE-2.0.txt)

 ## Name origin

-The Daikon is a root vegetable and since this project is supposed to be the root of many projects we thought is was a fun and appropriate name.
+The Daikon is a root vegetable and since this project is supposed to be the root of many projects we thought it was a fun and appropriate name.